Alexander O'Neal: Lovers Again and decline (1996–2014)

+Recent works (2014–present)

+In 2015, O'Neal took part in the Channel 5 reality series Celebrity Big Brother.
+On Day 12, O'Neal decided to leave the show.
 In June 2016, O'Neal collaborated with Manchester-based funk band, Mamma Freedom, on the single, "Fake", a re-recording of his 1987 single of the same name.
 The single was released shortly before O'Neal embarked upon a UK tour, with Mamma Freedom providing support.

-In 2017, O'Neal collaborated with Manchester-based funk band Mamma Freedom on the album "Hearsay30", a re-recording of his 1987 album.
+In 2017, O'Neal collaborated with Mamma Freedom on the album Hearsay30, a re-recording of his 1987 album.
 The album was released on December 1, 2017.

 In 2019, O'Neal made an appearance alongside Cherrelle at the Soul Train Awards to pay tribute to long-time collaborators Jimmy Jam and Terry Lewis.

-In 2021, O'Neal made an appearance alongside Whyso, O'Mega Red, and J Dore of The High Children on "Say His Name," a song dedicated to the memory of George Floyd.
+In 2021, O'Neal made an appearance alongside Whyso, O'Mega Red, and J Dore of The High Children on "Say His Name", a song dedicated to the memory of George Floyd.

-Television

-In 2006 O'Neal appeared on the Weakest Link, All Singing All Dancing Edition, where he was the 5th contestant voted off the show.
-In 2006 and 2007, O'Neal participated on the British reality singing contest show Just the Two of Us.
-In 2008 O'Neal took part in a Wife Swap UK special, swapping his wife Cynthia with broadcaster and TV personality Jilly Goolden.
-The programme included an in-depth interview with O'Neal by noted UK R&B writer Pete Lewis of the award-winning magazine Blues & Soul.
-The interview was featured in full in the August 2008 issue of the magazine.

-In 2011 the TV One series Unsung profiled O'Neal's rise to fame, along with the story of Cherrelle.

-In 2015 O'Neal took part in the Channel 5 reality series Celebrity Big Brother.
-On Day 12, O'Neal decided to leave the show.